Ahmed bin Salman Al Saud: Education

 Prince Ahmed first studied at Colorado School of Mines.
 He then graduated from Wentworth Military Academy in Lexington, Missouri.

-Later, Ahmed bin Salman continued his studies in the USA and attended the University of California, Irvine.
-He studied comparative culture and graduated from the university in the early 1980s.
+Later, Ahmed bin Salman attended the University of California, Irvine, studying comparative culture, and graduated from the university in the early 1980s.

 Career

 Ahmed bin Salman joined the Saudi armed forces before dealing in business.
-After leaving the Saudi armed forces in 1985 he established ASAS, a company which specialized in maintenance and contracting.
+After leaving the Saudi armed forces in 1985, he established ASAS, a company which specialized in maintenance and contracting.
 He became chairman of the Saudi Research and Marketing Group (SRMG) in 1989, a media company with offices in Riyadh and Jeddah as well as in London and Washington D.C.
-Prince Ahmed also bought 80 percent of the daily, Asharq Al Awsat, which is a publication of the SRMG.
+Prince Ahmed also bought 80 percent of the daily Asharq Al Awsat, which is a publication of the SRMG.

-The SRMG is reported to be the largest media company in the Middle East.
-However, the business was worth $90 million when Prince Ahmed took over the company.
-Its assets had grown to nearly $533 million at the point he died.
+The SRMG was reported to be the largest media company in the Arab world.
+The business was worth $90 million when Prince Ahmed took over the company and its assets had grown to nearly $533 million at the point he died.
 After his death, his full brother Prince Faisal became the chairman of SRMG.

 Involvement in horse racing

 Ahmed bin Salman began horseracing activity with his college friend Richard Mulhall as his horse trainer and eventually his manager of racing operations.
 First he bought a gray stallion named Jumping Hill.
 Then, Prince Ahmed began racing under the name Universal Stable until 1994.
 Later, he created the Thoroughbred Corporation and became the principal partner of this company.
-In 1999 Ahmed bin Salman won The Derby with Oath.
+In 1999, Ahmed bin Salman won The Derby with Oath.
 He also won the Preakness and Belmont Stakes with the 2001 horse of the year, Point Given.
 He also achieved another dream by winning the Kentucky Derby with War Emblem in May 2002, making him the first Arab horse owner to win this race.
 War Emblem was sold to Prince Ahmed just three weeks before the race after the horse won the Illinois Derby.
 The price of the horse was $900,000.
 Prince Faisal, his brother, succeeded him as the head of the Thoroughbred Corporation after his death in 2002.

 Ahmed bin Salman also owned Spain, horse racing's all-time female money-winner.
 He is one of only four men to have raced both a Kentucky Derby winner and an Epsom Derby winner.
 The others are John W. Galbreath, Michael Tabor, and Paul Mellon.